oscarryz/yz-design-notes/Tutorial/Tutorial.md

   print(msg)
 }

 // Bocs have types too.
-A boc type its signature and
+A boc type is its signature and
 // the syntax is `#(` boc_variable(s) `)`
 greet #(msg String) = {
-  msg :"Hello world" // msg has to be defined here and match the signature print(msg)
+  msg :"Hello world" // msg has to be defined here and match the signature and be assignable print(msg)
 }
-// A boc type followed by a boc literal defines it immediately greet #(msg String) { msg = "Hello world" // Uses the `msg` declared in the signature print(msg)
+// A boc type followed by a boc literal defines it immediately (no need to add `=` between signature and body ) greet #(msg String) { msg = "Hello world" // Uses the `msg` declared in the signature print(msg)